JadenFurtado/security_writeups/tree/main/common_sense/readme.md

 While using a WAF is good and all, depending on it alone is not good enough.
 Why? see the below gif

 ![Firewall Vs Hacker](https://i.makeagif.com/media/3-19-2018/Dm3nrC.gif)

+<a href="https://www.tek-tools.com/security/what-is-an-intrusion-detection-system-ids">Here is an article on how to set up an IDE</a>